 After an expansion funded by Associated Fisheries in 1969, Ramsden’s became the largest fish and chip restaurant in the world.
 It had 186 seats, 150 staff and parking for 400 cars.

 Stokes remained as managing director of the restaurant until his retirement in 1970.

 1.5 million people were served in 1971, and sales amounted to £300,000.

 In 1974 the restaurant used 400,000 lbs of fish, 100,000 lbs of beef dripping, 900,000 lbs of potatoes, 9,000 pints of vinegar, 20,000 bottles of sauce and 26,400 loaves.

 Harry Ramsden’s was acquired by John Barnes for £3 million in 1988.
 He believed that the Ramsden’s brand was under-developed.
-He signed a deal with United Biscuits to produce Ramsden’s branded foods.
+He signed a deal with United Biscuits to produce Ramsden’s branded foods for supermarkets.

 Barnes began to build the company into a chain of restaurants.
-The company went public in 1989 to fund expansion overseas.
+The company went public in 1989 in order to fund expansion overseas.
 The first international franchise was a 200-seat restaurant in Hong Kong.

-Barnes replaced beef dripping with blended vegetable oil, and fresh fish was replaced with frozen fillets.
+Controversially, Barnes replaced beef dripping with blended vegetable oil, and fresh fish was replaced with frozen fillets.
 Customers complained of soggy batter and falling standards.

 The Guiseley outlet became loss-making, and it was closed down in 2011.
 The site was acquired by Wetherby Whaler, a local fish and chip restaurant company.

 The original Guiseley hut was demolished in 2012, after it entered into a state of disrepair and was found to contain asbestos.